andrewsinelnikov/MERNSnippet-How-To/task3/README.md

 Open Terminal in VSCode **(Terminal -> New Terminal** or **Ctrl+Shift+\`)** and start the development server there by running `npm start`
 <img src="img/6.png" width="100%"><br/>

-Now your project looks like
+Now your project looks like in the browser
 <img src="img/7.png" width="100%"><br/>

+You're ready to code